Experience a radical shift in ways of perceiving, learning, understanding and training the dance artist in technique, choreography, and performance.

-The dance program of the theatre/dance department at Luther College has been challenging both the traditional training of dancers and the trend of supplementing with somatics and dance improvisation.
-This research is based in the Movement Fundamentals (MF) curriculum, coupled with the dance form of contact improvisation.
 The MF curriculum emphasizes training the dancer through sensory awareness, proprioception (the body’s neurological knowledge of itself in space) and imagery.
-This curriculum takes a step further outside of the traditional and current dance-training box of imitation, repetition and supplementation.
-Instead of continued training in codified dance styles, the MF curriculum proposes to develop dance artists who understand how to move while cultivating movement vocabulary and intention.
+This curriculum proposes to develop dance artists who understand how to move while cultivating movement vocabulary and intention.
 This curriculum proposes agency for the dancer, challenging the evolution and expansion of ideals and ideologies held in traditional dance forms.

-Underpinning these proposals for change are MF’s standards for agency, artistic refinement and inclusion.
-The curriculum promotes diversity in body shapes, range in ages and abilities, self-reliance, and economic access to dance practice and performance.
+MF’s standards for agency, artistic refinement and inclusion promote diversity in body shapes, range in ages and abilities, self-reliance, and economic access to dance practice and performance.

 The MF curriculum has been in practice since 2001, and presented at national and International conferences because of its radical proposals for change in dance training.